Ryan-Blade/MotionSENS-PONG/README.md

 # MotionSENS-PONG
-The Classic Pong Game Now With New Redefined motion Controls !!
+*The Classic Pong Game Now With New Redefined motion Controls !!*
 This is my 1st project that was made for my class 12th Practicals, so I am not a pro, I will gladly adhere to any constructive critisism !

 Instructions on running the project file :
 1) I have included comments explaining most of the stuff inside my .py script
-2) Many libraries have been used for making this project, pls ensure that u pre-install them via the pip install <package_name> command in CMD or its equivalent commands in Linux.
+2) Many libraries have been used for making this project, pls use the "requirements.txt" provided in the project file via CMD, using the **pip install -r requirements.txt**     command. **NOTE THAT BEFORE USING THE COMMAND CHANGE YOUR ACTIVE DIRECTORY INTO THE PROJECT DIRECTORY CONTAINING THE .TXT FILE VIA USING THE 'cd' COMMAND IN CMD**
-3) U can easily change the ingame sprites,sound just by downloading the respected item and providing its path the .py script's required area.
+3) U can easily change the ingame sprites, sounds just by directing the respected item into the correct block of code and providing its path the .py script's required area.
 4) ENJOY 👍